Zyzy-code/Zyzy-code/README.md

 ## 🌟 Why This Journey?

-My experience in social work taught me empathy, deep listening, and the importance of ethical, inclusive decision-making—qualities that are increasingly vital in AI.
+My experience in social work taught me empathy, deep listening, and the importance of ethical, inclusive decision-making qualities that are increasingly vital in AI.
 I believe AI should **amplify human good**, and I aim to bring this philosophy into every model I build.